 Mutual Funds are nowadays becoming the most liked instrument for investing, its acceptance is growing at the rate of 25% CAGR in the last five years.
 Even after this astonishing growth & its craze in the middle class, most people do not know how to choose or how to find the best mutual fund for investment.

-In this article, we will brief you about steps (funnel approach) of choosing the best mutual fund for investment.
-These steps are universal and could be used to select the best mutual funds irrespective to the objective of investment or category of a mutual fund or types of fund i.e. direct or regular.
+In this article, we will brief you about the steps (funnel approach) of choosing the best mutual fund for investment.
+These steps are universal and could be used to select the best mutual funds irrespective of the objective of investment or category of a mutual fund or types of fund i.e. direct or regular.

 Let’s begin & learn by finding the best mutual fund for tax saving (ELSS) in India.

 Step 1 : CRISIL Rating Is The Best